bytemaster-0xff/plugs/README.md

 Software Logistics is proud to present it's entry in TEAMWERX Challange to develop a tip-and-queue system based on Android.

-The primary goal of this application is deploy a system where a set of low-cost (potentially disposable) android phones can be used for detection, and then send a message to different phone within this group to take a photo/video/recording.
+The primary goal of this application is deploy a system where a set of low-cost (potentially disposable) android phones can be used for some sort of presences detection, and then send a message to different phone within this group to take a photo/video/recording.

 The android application was created as a custom app, the back-end and management was built on top of our companies product, NuvIoT, a web based platform for building IoT applications.
-The backend for this system currently runs in the cloud but we are working on version that will runn locally and potentially on an android phone.
+The backend or run-time for this system currently runs in the cloud but we are working on version that will run locally and even potentially on an android phone.
 We are also exploring options to open source our run time.

 The primary focus area for phase 1 for our effort was to build a fairly complete functioning system that would demonstrate capabilities.